-Guest blog written by Gordon Sterling
+Guest Blog by Gordon Sterling

 Years ago, I was with the family visiting the Hunter Museum of Art in Chattanooga, TN.
 As I looked over the different styles of paintings, I realized there is a metaphor of the different styles of paintings and the different ways that we approach the study of God.